drewwalters96/Calculite/README.md

 Calculite
 =========
-Calculite is a simple, four function calculator designed for Windows 10.
-It was developed for IT4400 as an introduction to WPF applications in Visual Studio.
+Calculite is a simple, four function calculator developed for IT4400 as an introduction to WPF applications in Visual Studio.

 Usage
 -----